St Luke's Vestry: Poor law

 The vestry inherited the St Luke's Workhouse at Bunhill Fields from St Giles without Cripplegate.
 A local act in 1782 (Note: Saint Luke (Finsbury), Middlesex (Poor Relief etc.) Act 1782) enabled the vestry to build a new workhouse and offices just over the boundary in the parish of St Leonard Shoreditch.

 In 1869 responsibility for the poor law passed to the Holborn Guardians, following the Metropolitan Poor Act 1867.

 Incorporated vestry

 In 1855 the parish of St Luke's came within the area of responsibility of the Metropolitan Board of Works.
 The St Luke's Vestry was incorporated as local government body and appointed one member to the Metropolitan Board of Works.

 In 1867 a new vestry hall was completed at a cost of £6,400 on the St Luke's Workhouse site in the parish of St Leonard Shoreditch, fronting City Road.

 In 1892/3 the vestry had an expenditure of £31,537.

 The election of vestrymen was reformed by the Local Government Act 1894 with the vestry election in December 1894 the first to use the new system.
-The 1894 election was for all members with the third elected with the least votes retiring in 1896, then the next third in 1897 and the third with the most votes in 1898.
+The 1894 election was for all members with the third elected with the fewest votes retiring in 1896, then the next third in 1897 and the third with the most votes in 1898.